forumone/wp-cfm/readme.txt

 3. Diff viewer to track changes within a bundle

 == Changelog ==

+= 1.6.0 =
+* Improved: Following WordPress best practices.
+Including CSS and JS scripts for plugin admin page using `admin_enqueue_scripts` action.
+* New: Filters `wpcfm_multi_env` and `wpcfm_current_env` to activate multiple environments functionality.
+* New: Detects Pantheon hosting automatically and activates the multiple environments functionality.
+Registers out of the box `dev`, `test` and `live` for Pantheon.

 = 1.5.1 =
 * Fix: Tested with latest WordPress 5.2.1.
 Removing the plugin outdated notice at WordPress.org plugin repository.